Joe Adcock

 His nickname "Billy Joe" derived from Vanderbilt University basketball star "Billy Joe Adcock" and was popularized by Vin Scully.
 Adcock was inducted into the Braves Hall of Fame in 2022.

 Early life

 Adcock was born in Coushatta, Louisiana.
 He attended Louisiana State University in Baton Rouge, playing on its ballclub as the first organized baseball of his life.

 Baseball career

 As player

 He was signed by the Cincinnati Reds; however, All-Star slugger Ted Kluszewski had a firm hold on the team's first base slot.
 Adcock played in left field from 1950 to 1952, but was extremely unhappy, demanding a trade, which he received.

 His first season with the Milwaukee Braves was capped by a mammoth home run into the center-field bleachers at the Polo Grounds on April 29, 1953, a feat which had never been done before in an official MLB game and would only be accomplished twice more, by Hank Aaron and Lou Brock.
+Actually, on July 18, 1948, Luke Easter of the Homestead Grays of the Negro Leagues was the first player ever to hit a home run into the center field bleachers at the Polo Grounds.
+Easter would join the Cleveland Indians in 1949.